dahadaller/nc-hash/documentation/2019-02-16 JavaFX Demo Documentation.md

 - A good place to start. https://www.tutorialspoint.com/javafx/

-- I used this tutorial for software engineering project which was written entirely in Java and used JavaFX. https://code.makery.ch/library/javafx-tutorial/
+- I used two tutorial for the software engineering project which was written entirely in Java.
+The first one can be found here https://code.makery.ch/library/javafx-tutorial/.
+The second one which contains information on database operations can be found here https://www.swtestacademy.com/database-operations-javafx/?fbclid=IwAR0hVugD9tb_ZOumM6E9e3j0kSKbHK6pDHALinPun4wlBRQtW74IRZKvHZY.

 - The GUI in the demo was based on this application. https://www.callicoder.com/javafx-css-tutorial/.
 This application was written by callicoder.
 Callicoder's github link is here https://github.com/callicoder/javafx-examples.
 He has other examples if you're interested.